 If you have gotten better at 1 thing, you can get better at 10 things.

 Be aware of that – and it gets easier, and more enjoyable too.

-So, as you go through with your CAT Coaching, don’t lose sight of 3 things:
+So, as you go through with your efforts to ensure the best CAT Coaching experience for yourself, don’t lose sight of 3 things:

 What you are doing right now? – Practice (keep perfecting it)

 What you have achieved till now? – Progress (keep gaining confidence from it)